 How to Reverse Around a Corner

 Reverse around a corner or ‘left corner reverse’ as it’s also known, requires the driver to pass a minor road at a junction, stop and then reverse into the minor road.
-It is a manoeuvre that may be requested by the examiner during the practical driving test.
-You should perfect this manoeuvre before taking the test.
+It is a manoeuvre that was frequently requested during the driving test but is no longer carried out.

 - Accuracy – The examiner will be assessing your ability to reverse around the corner, not touching the kerb or straying too far into the centre of the road.